**A MASK OR FACE COVERING IS OPTIONAL WITHIN THIS BUILDING**

-Thank you to all who took together with the Warrenville Police Department and local businesses the spirit, the successes, and the determination it takes to keep our growing City neighborhoods safe for all!
-Look for photos to be posted when they become available.
-If you have any ideas for next year's event, please contact CSO Perry at firstname.lastname@example.org
+Thank you to all who took a moment to celebrate together with the Warrenville Police Department and local businesses the spirit, the successes, and the determination it takes to keep our growing City neighborhoods safe for all!
+If you have any ideas for the 2022 event, please contact CSO Perry at firstname.lastname@example.org

 Thank you to everyone who participated in their Neighborhood Roll Call session during June and July.
 We'd like your feedback on how we did and invite you to make suggestions on how to make these sessions a more valuable resource to you and your neighborhood.
 Please call police non-emergency (630-393-2131) and ask to speak with Administrative Assistant Schwarting to share your ideas.